CIRCL/forensic-tools/docs/ext_magic_bytes.md

 3 Bytes: Padding to a 4 byte boundary:      x00 x00 x00

 4 Bytes: The inode of this file unknown:    ????
-2 Bytes: Beginning of the next is unknown:  ??      --> Depend if the dir is empty 1 Byte:  The size of the entry name:        x02
+2 Bytes: The beginning of the 3rd entry:    x0c x00 --> 12, We ignore empty directories
+1 Byte:  The size of the entry name:        x02
 1 Byte:  The type of the entry:             x02     --> This is a driectory 2 Byte:  The file name (Size defined):      ..